Log analysis on android

 Logs output by the Android system in cases such as ANR

-Notes when providing feedback
+Notes for feedback

 Community edition/Enterprise edition